WICG/historical-paymentrequest/explainer.md

 This is a proposal for a new web API that will allow merchants (i.e. websites selling physical or digital goods) to easily accept payments from multiple payment schemes and instruments with minimal integration.

+This proposal attempts to align itself with the chartered scope of the proposed Web Payment Interest Group, and the expectation is to offer this document as input to the discussions of that Working Group once it has launched.

 ### Why do we care?

 Buying things on the web, particularly on mobile, is a frustrating experience for users.
 Every website has its own flow and its own validation rules, and most require users to manually type in the same set of information over and over again.
 Likewise, it is difficult and time consuming for developers to create good checkout flows that support various payment schemes.